 Pork cooked in a creamy soup and complemented by a selection of broccoli and cauliflower florets, with carrots for added colour.
 Using a soup is a great way to add flavour to a dish when you want a speedy supper.

-450g (1 lb) pork fillet/tenderloin divided into 4 portions (slice across horizontally and then halve each piece)
+- 450 g (1 lb) pork fillet/tenderloin divided into 4 portions (slice across horizontally and then halve each piece)

-1 tbsp olive oil
+- 1 tbsp olive oil

-½ onion, sliced
+- ½ onion, sliced

-10 fl oz can creamy vegetable condensed soup (asparagus or broccoli work well)
+- 10 fl oz can creamy vegetable condensed soup, asparagus or broccoli work well

-150g (5 fl oz) water (⅔ cup)
+- 150 g (5 fl oz) water (⅔ cup)

-2 carrots, sliced
+- 2 carrots, sliced

-½ small cauliflower
+- ½ small cauliflower

-½ small broccoli crown
+- ½ small broccoli crown

-You will also need a large frying pan/skillet
+- You will also need a large frying pan/skillet

-Heat the oil in the pan.
+Heat the oil in the pan/skillet.
 Add the pork and onion, and sauté for 10 minutes over a medium-low heat, turning the pork half way through and turning the onions occasionally, until both are nicely browned.
-Remove from the pan and keep warm.
-Drain off any fat.
+Remove from the pan/skillet and keep warm.

 Meanwhile, break the cauliflower and broccoli into small florets and steam along with the carrots for 7-10 minutes, until just tender.

-Top the pork with the onion slices and serve along with the vegetables.
+Top the pork with the onion slices and spoon over the sauce.

 This is a thick tomato soup made with plum tomatoes and chopped basil leaves to give it an Italian flavour.
 The bowls of soup are sprinkled with mozzarella cheese and garnished with extra basil leaves.
 Just serve with lovely, fresh crusty bread.